tinyHui/QuestionAnswering/README.md

 # How To Train & Test
 ## Train
+All train models will be stored inside the ./bin dictionary.

 We can use the following command to get the usage manual.
 ```
 python train.py --help